Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 Can I monitor private or protected accounts?

-No. Only public Twitter/X data is surfaced.
-If a tracked account goes private mid-monitoring, the endpoint returns an empty list and your loop continues without error.
+No tool can access private or protected Twitter/X accounts, and Sorsa surfaces only public data.
+If a tracked account goes private mid-monitoring, the endpoint returns an empty list and the polling loop continues without error.
+This is a platform-level privacy rule, not a limitation specific to any one provider.

 Are managed webhooks supported?